DETAILED ACTION

 and a receiver that receives the uplink shared channels([0137] The terminal device may determine the plurality of pieces of uplink beam information used by different MCSs corresponding to the PUSCH according to the association relationship, and then the terminal device uses the plurality of pieces of uplink beam information and different MCSs to transmit the PUSCH)

-Therefore, it would have been obvious to one ordinarily skilled in the art before the effective filing date of the claimed invention to enable the system of Yang include wherein the processor determines each of the different MCSs, based on one or two MCS fields included in the downlink control information, as suggested by Xiong.
+Therefore, it would have been obvious to one ordinarily skilled in the art before the effective filing date of the claimed invention to enable the system of Yang include wherein the processor determines a first MCS for the first layer and a second MCS for the second layer as the different MCSs, based on a first MCS field and a second MCS field included in downlink control information, respectively, as suggested by Yokomakura.
 This modification would benefit the system to efficiently utilize the network resource.

 Conclusion